 \section{Homogeneous Vector Bundles}

-Let $K$ be an algebraic group acting on an affine variety $X = \mathrm{Spec}(R)$.
-Suppose $X$ contains an open, dense $K$-orbit $j:U \subset X$.
+Let $K$ be an algebraic group acting on an affine variety $V = \mathrm{Spec}(R)$.
+Suppose $V$ contains an open, dense $K$-orbit $j:U \subset V$ and let $Z=V \setminus U$.
 Choose a point $x \in U$ and let $H = K^x$.
-Since $K$ acts transitively on $U$, a $K$-equivariant coherent sheaf $M \in \Coh^K(U)$ is a homogeneous vector bundle.
-Its fiber over $x$ is a finite-dimensional vector space carrying a natural action of $H$.
-On the other hand, if $V$ is a finite-dimensional $H$-representation, there is a naturally defined $K$-equivariant vector bundle $K \times_H V \to U$ with fiber equal to $V$.
-It is formed as the quotient space of $K \times V$ under the natural right $H$-action $h \cdot (k,v) = (kh,h^{-1}v)$.
-See, e.g. Vogan (??) for a precise definition.
-Taking the fiber over $x$ and forming the vector bundle $K \times_H V$ define mutually inverse equivalences between $\Coh^K(U)$ and the category of finite-dimensional $H$-representations.
+Since $K$ acts transitively on $U$, a $K$-equivariant coherent sheaf $M \in \Coh^K(U)$ is (the sheaf of sections of) a homogeneous vector bundle, and we will speak interchangeably of $K$-equivariant vector bundles and $K$-equivariant coherent sheaves on $U$.
+The geometric fiber of $M$ over $x$ is a finite-dimensional vector space carrying a natural action of $H$.
+On the other hand, if $E$ is a finite-dimensional $H$-representation, there is a $K$-equivariant vector bundle $K \times_H E \to U$ with fiber equal to $E$.
+It is formed as the quotient space of $K \times E$ under the natural right $H$-action $h \cdot (k,v) = (kh,h^{-1}v)$.
+Taking the fiber over $x$ and forming the vector bundle $K \times_H E$ define mutually inverse equivalences between $\Coh^K(U)$ and the category of finite-dimensional $H$-representations.

 Define the subgroup $K^1 = K^0H$ and let $i: U^x \subset U$ be the connected component of $x$.
 We can describe $U^x$ as a homogeneous space in two different ways